 [Read] “Do not judge, or you too will be judged.
 2 For in the same way you judge others, you will be judged, and with the measure you use, it will be measured to you.
 3 “Why do you look at the speck of sawdust in your brother’s eye and pay no attention to the plank in your own eye?
 4 How can you say to your brother, ‘Let me take the speck out of your eye,’ when all the time there is a plank in your own eye?
 5 You hypocrite, first take the plank out of your own eye, and then you will see clearly to remove the speck from your brother’s eye.
 6 “Do not give dogs what is sacred; do not throw your pearls to pigs.
 If you do, they may trample them under their feet, and turn and tear you to pieces.
 (Matthew 7:1-6)

-[Meditate] Verses 1 through 5 seem like a complete thought.
-Is verse 6 connected to what precedes it?
-I am assuming it is not.
+[Meditate] Verses 1 through 5 are a complete thought.
+Verse 6 is a new thought.

 "This chapter has several asyndetons (lack of linking particles, which was very unusual in Greek), Matt.
 7:1,6,7,13,15.
 It was a grammatical way of highlighting individual truths.
 It is presuppositional to assume that Jesus' sermon had a unifying theme or structured outline.
 He may have been following the common rabbinical teaching technique called "pearls on a string," which links unrelated topics together.
 Although some of the individual subjects at first seem unrelated to their surrounding contextual units, it is the best hermeneutical approach to interpret them in light of (1) context and (2) their usage in other Gospel parallels.
 The author of Matthew did have a unified theme and structured outline determining which of Jesus' teachings to record and in what order to record them." -Bob Utley, Bible.org